neondatabase/neon/docs/rfcs/033-timeline-archive.md

   is created, rather than having a usage-dependency storage price.
 - Complexity: enabling the page service to call up into the Tenant to activate a timeline would be awkward, compared with an external entry point.

-### Generation suffix on `archive.json`

-We could reduce the onus on external callers to avoid doing weird overlapping calls to the timeline config API by putting a generation into `archive.json` so that different pageservers can safely write it at the same time.

-To do so would be relatively complex: we'd have to reproduce the logic that we use for loading timeline indices, and the logic in the storage scrubber for cleaning up old ones.

 ### Make offloaded a state of Timeline